ProgerXP/Notepad2e/Readme.txt

   It's independent of normal Find/Replace.
 Searches for word at cursor if there's no selection, or previously used word if there is.

-  Vim-like Edit > Line > New Line Above/Below.
-If the caret is already at line start/end (whitespace excluded) - indentation of the previous line is used, otherwise - of the current line.
+  Vim-like Edit > Lines > New Line Above/Below.
+If Auto Indent is enabled and the caret is already at line start/end (whitespace excluded) - indentation of the previous line is used, otherwise - of the current line.

+  Shift+Tab always unindents, even if the caret isn't at line start.

   Find (Ctrl+F) now has Grep/Ungrep buttons (working on regexp too).
   In case of active selection these operate on selected lines only.
+  Buttons are disabled in regexp mode if Search String has errors.
+  Line feeds are removed from Search/Replace strings (Paste artifacts).

   Open Previous (Alt+G) - lets you toggle between two most recent History files with one keystroke.